Iterative Hierarchical Attention for Answering Complex Questions over Long Documents: Experiments

 \textbf{Implementation Details} The query embeddings $\textbf{q}_0, \dots,\textbf{q}_{n}$ are initialized from Eq. \ref{eq:query-conv} where $n$ is the number of followup questions in the conversation.
 The query vector $\textbf{q}_{t}$ at the step $t$ will be updated with the residuals following the update rule in Eq.\ref{eq:update-query}.
-The paragraph embeddings in the retrieval index $\textbf{C}_d$ is query-agnostic, because questions in this dataset mostly asked for general information, e.g. ``whether I am eligible for this benefits?'', that is not tied to the exact details in the paragraph.
-And since most documents in this dataset fit in the input of 1536 tokens, we can finetune the context encoder during training.
+The iterative attention process is distantly supervised at intermediate steps.
+See the Appendix for information on distant supervision.